 While the wood filler is curing, I use my staple puller (talk about handy!) to remove the back of the hutch.
 I’ll get back to what I’m going to do with that in a bit.

 Once all the wood filler has cured, I take it down with my sander, and then added a different wood applique to give the hutch a whole new feel.
 It’s easy-peasy with my nailer and wood glue.

 Since this set has a whole lotta slick surfaces with the veneer, I chose to use Gripper primer.
-That stuff will make your paint stick and last much longer than without it.
+Also, that stuff will make your paint stick and last much longer than without it.

 With my surfaces prepped and ready to go, I just load up my Finish Max and give it a nice even coat of primer.

 You can also see how I’ve used the Finish Max in all these posts.
-Once the primer has cured, I give the hutch desk two coats of Dove White – one of my favorite colors I’ve used throughout my home.
-While the paint is curing between and after coats, I also give a chair I found at a barn sale a couple coats of primer and paint.
+Next, once the primer has cured, I give the hutch desk two coats of Dove White – one of my favorite colors I’ve used throughout my home.
+Then, while the paint is curing between and after coats, I also give a chair I found at a barn sale a couple coats of primer and paint.
 That’s what’s so nice about this sprayer, I can switch from job to job and create the finish I’m after.